+Bag limit: 5 salmonids of which no more than 2 fish may exceed 35 cm.
 Closed season: Yes - there is a total ban on hook and line fishing during the closed season.
-The 2022 trout and salmon closed season on rivers and streams is from Tuesday 14 June until Friday 2 September.
+The 2023 trout and salmon closed season on rivers and streams is from Tuesday 13 June until Friday 1 September inclusive.
+The first open day is on Saturday 2 September.
+See page 56 for 2024 closed season dates.

 - Fishers must not take or possess any fish from the tailrace sections of the river(s). - Fishers must not be in possession of a hook and line in, on or next to the Mitta Mitta tailrace river below Lake Dartmouth Pondage to Peters Bridge.
-This is an offence.
+This is an offence. - Fishers may fish for Murray crays during the trout and salmon closed season provided they are not using or possessing hook and line, in, on, or within 20 metres of the banks.